HaliteChallenge/Halite-II/website/learn-programming-challenge/downloads-and-starter-kits/create-new-starter-kit.md

 ### Submitting your new starter kit

-Fork our [repo](https://github.com/HaliteChallenge/Halite-II/tree/master/airesources/Python3), place your starter package in the `airesources/` folder, and send us a pull request!
+Fork our [repo](https://github.com/HaliteChallenge/Halite-II/tree/master/airesources/Python3){:target="_blank"}, place your starter package in the `airesources/` folder, and send us a pull request!
 If we accept your PR, your starter package will be added to the site.

 Note: please include the runGame.sh and runGame.bat scripts, you can look at the Python stater kit for inspiration.

+[Discord]: